Advance apologies to the Délégation générale à la langue française et aux langues de France and their eagle-eyed cohorts regarding the title header.

 ….and not the Renault Espace.
 To launch the new Espace, the actor Kevin Spacey is being used in the advertising campaign.
 And so is the Guggenheim in Bilbao.
 And a lot of clichés.

 A few things arise from this.
-I´ll start with the background.
+I’ll start with the background.
 It is another one of those sterile and highly unrealistic images where every pixel of the original photography has seemingly been removed, polished and improved so that the final image is utterly divorced from reality.
-I don´t believe in this picture.
-I don´t believe Continue reading “This one is really about car advertising”
+I don’t believe in this picture.
+I don’t believe an Espace went to Bilbao and I don’t believe Spacey, the car and building were ever in sight of each other.
+Continue reading “This One Is Really About Car Advertising”

 I have a bit of a soft spot for small estate cars.
 DTW has tested the popular Renault Clio “Sports Tourer” dCI which is a small estate car.
 What was revealed in the course of 361 kilometres?
 What??